 Also, review the charges to make sure that the charges are reasonable.
 This may be difficult, considering that most charges on any medical bills seem exorbitant these days, but once you have reviewed a slew of medical bills, you start to get a feel for pricing for certain services in the geographical area that you practice.
 When it comes time to negotiate, raise the issue of reasonableness, and if the defendant in your case is raising the issue, advise of that as well.

 Importantly, be sure to obtain a credit for co-pays made by your client.
-These should be subtracted from the total lien claim of the health insurer.
+These should be subtracted from the total lien claim.

 Tip #6: Reduce for Actual Recovery of Medical Bills